google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/devtools-for-beginners1.md

 index.html.
 The HTML is mostly empty.
 You'll be adding your own code to it.
 2. Click dfb-1.
 A menu pops up.
-3. Click Remix.
-Glitch creates a copy of the project that you can edit.
+3. Click **Remix**.
+Glitch creates a copy of the project that you can \
+edit.
+Note that the name of the new project will be randomly generated and not dfb-1.
 The content is the same, but the name in the top left has changed.
 4. Click Show Live.
-Another tab opens  with a preview of what your site currently looks like.
+Another tab opens with view of what your site currently looks like.

 ![An image of the two tabs](2tabs.png)